nazhameed/arthive/README.md

 - Hexagon CSS inspired by [CSS-Tricks](https://css-tricks.com/hexagons-and-beyond-flexible-responsive-grid-patterns-sans-media-queries/)
 - Thanks to open-source contributors and the Stack Overflow community
 - AI assistance via GitHub Copilot

-### Reflection

-Designing and implementing the responsive hexagon (honeycomb) gallery was by far the hardest and most time consuming part of this project.
-Achieving a seamless, accessible, and fully responsive honeycomb layout with pure CSS required research, experimentation, and debugging especially to handle image cropping, staggered rows, and different screen sizes.
-While challenging and frustrating at times, it was also the most rewarding aspect, as it gives Art-hive its unique visual identity and playful user experience.